turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 **DELETE /api/v1/meals/:meal_id/foods/:id**

-Removes the food with :id from the meal with :meal_id
+Removes the food with `:id` from the meal with `:meal_id`

 This deletes the existing record in the MealFoods table that creates the relationship between this food and meal.
 If the meal/food cannot be found, a 404 will be returned.

 If successful, this request will return a 204 status code.

-### Required extensions
+## Required extension (week 2):

 ### Recipes with Yummly - Microservice

-This extension will be your first experience using an independent microservice.
+This extension will be your first experience in creating and using an independent microservice that you've built yourself.
 This means that you'll need to pull down the Webpack starter pack as you did above, and create a brand new API.
-This microservice API will be created and deployed, just as your first one was.
+This new microservice will be created and deployed, just as your first one above.

+So let's break this down.
+You'll need to do a few things to get everything set up.

+* Look over the Yummly documentation on how to search for recipes.
+* Use the Yummly API to search for a particular kind of food (for example, soup or sandwiches).
+* Build a recipes table in your new microservice.
+Look below to see what an example recipes response would look like.
+This may show you what your database should look like.

+Name STRING (name is also the ID of the recipe)
+Rating FLOAT
+totalTimeInSeconds INT
+Ingredient Count INT
+Cuisine: STRING (take first one)

+RecipeFlavors Table:
+Salty: FLOAT
+Sour: FLOAT
+Sweet: FLOAT
+Bitter: FLOAT
+Meaty: FLOAT
+Piquant: FLOAT
+Recipe_id: FK

 **GET /api/v1/recipes/search?=food_type**

-Instead of "Foods", you may want to call it "Pantry"... going down the recipes route means you need to allow your user to select one or more foods from the "manage foods" page, then be shown recipes that can be made with the selected food(s).
-The recipes should probably be shown on another page for a smooth UI, and should be pulled from the Yummly API.
+### Your turn.
+Be creative and create three new endpoints
+**GET /api/v1/recipes/your_choice**
+**GET /api/v1/recipes/your_choice**
+**GET /api/v1/recipes/your_choice**

+Once you have seeded your database with recipe information from the Yummly API,

-### Optional extension
+## Optional extension:

 ### Calendar - Additional endpoints

 What's the point of this app if one can't look back in time and see what eating habits they have?
 You'll need to build out additional endpoints that lists all dates a user has recorded meals, and what they ate for each meal.
 Please note that this extension will require you to create additional endpoints that include the creation of users.

-### Expectations
+## Expectations

 - Reach out to instructors on Slack wherever you'd like feedback.
 - Reach out for extra support if you feel like your team is falling behind.